History of the Nuba, part II

 As mentioned before, since the conquest of the Sudan several European travellers made it to Kordofan.
 In 1837 Muhammad Ali Pasha sent an expedition into the Nuba Mountains – he was looking for gold – and to that adventure we owe the account of geologist Joseph Russegger, who came as far as the Tira Mountains.
 During the rule of Khedive Ismail, travellers start to mention Jebel Dair and Dilling as places they visited.
 Most remarkable is the enterprise of the Catholic missionaries led by Comboni.
 In 1875, they established a mission post in Dilling, which they had to abandon when the Egyptian authorities started a campaign to subdue Jebel Dilling.
 The missionaries returned to Dilling in 1877, and stayed there until the outbreak of the Mahdist Revolt.
 One of the missionaries, G. Martini, wrote:

 From the few sources available emerges an impression of stabilisation.
-After several decades of plunder and intens raiding in the Nuba Mountains, the Egyptian authorities seem to have been content with a nominal control, leaving the Nuba alone except when a group would become too bold in one way or another (like Tagali or Dilling).
-The relationship between the Baggara and Nuba remained tense, but apparantly, towards the 1870's the Nuba had been able to arm themselves with guns.
-And we must be aware that the Nuba were not a harmless, defenseless lot: they would raid eachother and they would raid the Baggara just as well.
+After several decades of plunder and intense raiding in the Nuba Mountains, the Egyptian authorities seem to have been content with a nominal control, leaving the Nuba alone except when a group would become too bold in one way or another (like Tagali or Dilling).
+The relationship between the Baggara and Nuba remained tense, but apparently, towards the 1870's the Nuba had been able to arm themselves with guns.
+And we must be aware that the Nuba were not a harmless, defenceless lot: they would raid each other and they would raid the Baggara just as well.
 The influence of Islam was becoming evident in the northern hills, but the Catholic missionaries were able to establish themselves in Dilling, which also says something about the growing stability.